bbenchoff/Milipixel-App/README.md

 # Milipixel-App

+_Note: this repository is not what you want if you want an example of Mbed-TLS on the classic Mac.
+[MacSSL](https://github.com/bbenchoff/MacSSL) is the repository that contains the example/demo code for Mbed-TLS on Mac System 7/8/9_

 This is a C89/90 pport of MbedTLS for Mac System 7/8/9.
 It works, it compiles under Metrowerks Codewarrior 4.
 Here's proof:

 ![The app running](https://bbenchoff.github.io/images/MacSSL1.png)